cbajohr/rocketchat-notifier/README.md

 Or install it yourself as:

-    $ gem install rocket-chat-notifier
+    $ gem install rocketchat-notifier

-create an initializer config *rocket-chat-notifier.rb* to *config/initializers/* and add the following content and add your webhook url:
+create an initializer config *rocketchat-notifier.rb* to *config/initializers/* and add the following content and add your webhook url:

 ```ruby
 RocketChatNotifier.configure do |config|